kraj011/DiscordAuthBot/README.md

 14. Go into App.java and replace the following things:
   * Read the comments (the lines in green) and make the necessary changes to the code

-### ENJOY :D FEEL FREE TO PM ME ON TWITTER @kraj011 IF YOU NEED ANY HELP!
+### ENJOY :D FEEL FREE TO PM ME ON TWITTER @DynxSZN IF YOU NEED ANY HELP!